NK Inter Zaprešić: History

-In 1990's, some members of Bad Blue Boys who wanted a new challenge came together and cheered using the flares during the game of Inter Zaprešić.
+In the 1990s, some members of Bad Blue Boys who wanted a new challenge came together and cheered using the flares during the game of Inter Zaprešić.
 Few days later, the picture of them was released in daily newspapers and the event is known as the day when Wild Pigs were formed.
 More and more people were joining the group on a game to game basis.
 In 1991, Wild Pigs were formally registered as a citizen association in Zaprešić.

-At the end of the 1996–97 season, Inter Zaprešić was relegated to a lower level and members of Wild Pigs started to give up with organised support and those left did not have enough patience and will to go on.
+At the end of the 1996–97 season, Inter Zaprešić was relegated to a lower level and members of Wild Pigs started to give up with organised support and those who left did not have enough patience and will to go on.
 As more and more members were leaving the group, eventually it has fallen apart.

 At the end of the 2002–03 season, Inter Zaprešić came back to the top tier of Croatian football after playing 6 years in lower divisions.
 That was the spark needed for forming Wild Pigs once again.
 During 2004–05, Inter Zaprešić was a contender for the national championship which was the huge boost to fanbase and membership of the group.
 Several records were broken that year for the club, especially in attendance category.

 Just a year after, at the end of 2005–06 season, Inter Zaprešić was relegated once again to lower division.
 The existence of the group was in question, just like in 1997.
 But this time, the group did not fall apart.

 Reviving the group

-In 2012/13, the group was revived by younger fans who organised cheering during the first home game in the second part of season.
+In 2012–13, the group was revived by younger fans who organised cheering during the first home game in the second part of season.
 Eventually, club had support in every home and away game.
 At the end of the season, Inter Zaprešić was relegated to a lower division, but Wild Pigs continued with their effort to support the team.